kristinadze/car_rental/README.md

 - Rails version: 5.2.6
 - Preconfigured authentication with the BCrypt gem
 - HTML Layouts developed with Bootstrap 5
-- SCSS utility classes for alignment, spacing and font size standardization
+- SASS utility classes for alignment, spacing and font size standardization
 - JS for implementing complex things on web pages

 - System dependencies